 A big intent for legalization is using its tax revenue to approach issues currently in the criminal justice system and improve the health of New York’s residents.
 The approval of medical programs and the extreme need to reconstruct New York's failing systems has Cuomo trying to keep up with the trend.

 In 2012, Connecticut became another state to legalize medical marijuana.
-24,000 patients have been approved, with more on the way.
-Existing regulations allow patients to go out to legal states for purchasing, and all of the states surrounding Connecticut have either legalized marijuana or are on the border of approving it.
+24,000 consumers have been approved, with more on the way.
+Existing regulations allow consumers to go out to legal states for purchasing, and all of the states surrounding Connecticut have either legalized marijuana or are on the border of approving it.
 But still, it seems Connecticut has something missing.

 This state is currently proposing full legalization as states surrounding it are on the cusp.
 The government is allowing a public hearing, as most of the residents are in favor of legalization.
 This northeastern push to make marijuana legal finally has officials in Connecticut looking at regulations around them to see what would work.